 How has the COVID-19 pandemic affected federal student loans?

-The coronavirus has impacted federal student loans for both new and current federal student loan borrowers.
-If you are looking to take out federal student loans for school or already have federal student loans in repayment, here are some changes to be aware of:
+The coronavirus impacted federal student loan repayment for current borrowers and may have an impact on new borrowers, as well.
+If you already have federal student loans in repayment or are looking to take out federal student loans for school, here are some changes to be aware of:

 For new federal student loans